-After you click OK on STEP 4 a new warning pop up window will open.
+After you click OK on STEP 9 a new warning pop up window will open.
 Click OK.

 Go back to STEP 1 or you will deal with karma 🙂

-Real-Time logs monitor.
+Real-Time Docker logs monitor.

-Note: If you want to run this container over an HTTPS check How to Run Docker Containers Over HTTPS.
+Note: If you want to run the Dozzle container over HTTPS, check out my article How to Run Docker Containers Over HTTPS.